alphagov/publishing-api/doc/api.md

 The response includes a field of `generated` and the timestamp of when the expanded link set was generated.

+If the links are generated at runtime (which happens if use `generate=true`) a version field will be returned which will be the `stale_lock_version` for the LinkSet of that content_id.
+This is a deprecated field and should not be used as it is not a reliable indicate of the version of the links.

 ### Path parameters

 - [`content_id`](model.md#content_id)